Guide to choosing the niche of your blog

 4. Keyword research

-For me, keyword research is the most important step in the choosing the niche for your blog.
+For me, keyword research is the most important step in choice of the niche of your blog.

 It is very simple.
 Are people looking for the topics you want to write about?